 Federal GRAD PLUS Loan: Federal credit-based loan, with a variable, fixed interest rate that readjusts annually on July 1 for loans borrowed in the upcoming academic year.
 May borrow up to the cost of education less other financial aid.
 Apply Online.

 Nurse Faculty Loan Program: Federal loan for full-time graduate nursing students intending to become faculty members.
 Up to 85 percent of loan may be forgiven while serving as full-time nursing faculty after graduation.
-Contact the School of Nursing for further information.
+Contact the School of Nursing and Health Sciences for further information.

 Federal TEACH Grant (Teacher Education Assistance for College and Higher Education): A federal grant program that provides grants of up to $4,000 per year to students who intend to teach in a designated high-need field at a public or private elementary or secondary school that serves students from low-income families.
 If service obligation is not met, TEACH grant funds convert to a Direct Unsubsidized Loan.
 First year graduate students must have a cumulative transcript GPA of 3.25 and then are required to maintain a GPA of 3.25.
 To apply, a TEACH Grant Agreement to Serve must be completed annually.
 Eligible students will be contacted by the Office of Financial Aid via email.